 FLUORIDES - Overexposure to fluorides can cause serious bone erosion, excessive calcification of the bone and calcification of the ribs, pelvis and spinal column.
 May cause skin rash.
-Overexposure to HEXAVALENT CHROMIUM (CrVI) is reported to cause lung cancer in humans.
+Long term overexposure to HEXAVALENT CHROMIUM (CrVI) is reported to cause lung cancer in humans.